JacobDNielsen/FileShare/docs/authentication_secret.md

 Then select the currently active key: dotnet user-secrets set "Authentication:Jwt:LatestKeyId" "kid-1"

-If one later adds a new key for signing, then do as above but change to another KeyId and another PrivateKey Then set LatestKeyId to the value of KeyId (allows for rotating keys)

 !!
 Afterwards delete kid(number).pem file, generated in root of User folder !!

+If one later adds a new key for signing, then do as above but change to another KeyId and another PrivateKey.
+Also remember to use another index.
+E,g, ...Jwt:SigningKeys:1:... - when introducing new key.
+Then set LatestKeyId to the value of KeyId (allows for rotating keys)